HuazeTang/HuazeTang.github.io/_pages/about.md

 I am passionate about addressing real-world challenges through interdisciplinary research.
 Throughout my academic journey, I have been driven by a desire to advance the frontiers of intelligent systems.
 Beyond my primary research, I am increasingly interested in cross-disciplinary collaboration, particularly in tackling high-dimensional and complex systems.

-Feel free to explore my work, and I welcome discussions and collaborations with fellow researchers from all fields!
+Feel free to explore my work, and I welcome discussions and collaborations with researchers from all fields!

 Contact
 ------